Grab your copy now: The Plant-Powered Plan to Beat Diabetes

-Is there anything better than the rich, savory combination of black-eyed peas and greens?
+Is there anything better than the rich, savory combination of black eyed peas and greens?
 The creamy beans cooked in a flavorful broth, pungent greens, and sweet onions provide a flavor bomb that is equally powerful in nutrition.
-This Instant Pot Black-Eyed Peas and Greens recipe can be cooked up in 40 minutes with only 8 ingredients (many you probably have in your pantry and fridge right now)—no soaking required!
-You can create an entirely gluten-free, plant-based meal in one with this delicious recipe, which is a favorite in our family.
+This budget-friendly Instant Pot Black Eyed Peas and Greens recipe can be cooked up in 40 minutes with only 8 ingredients (many you probably have in your pantry and fridge right now)—no soaking required!
+You can create an entirely gluten-free, plant-based, vegan meal in one with this delicious recipe, which is a favorite in our family.
 If you don’t have an Instant Pot, then just soak the black eyed peas overnight, and cook it on your stove top.
+You can use whatever greens you prefer in this instant pot black eyed peas recipe, including spinach, kale, collard greens, mustard greens, and dandelion.
+I used tuscan kale for the recipe in these photos, but I really love to make an instant pot black eyed peas and collard greens version, too.
+You can also make this recipe in a slow cooker or stove top, if you don’t have an Instant Pot.

 Check out my Facebook Live video on making this recipe here.